indegenius/cheesepenguin/Day_06/lecture.md

 ## Conclusion

 When express is only managing the Controllers and Models part of MVC, life gets a lot easier in the backend.
 Although, the tradeoff managing the state in our front-end get more complicated, no perfect solution.

+## If there is time, refactor the roots with mongoose